Meet Our Team & Collaborators

 Jeanette Knotts, aPHR

-Jeanette serves NRNY Consulting, LLC as an HR Consultant, bringing 5 years of diverse Human Resources experience to the team.
+Jeanette serves NRNY Consulting, LLC as an HR Consultant, collaborator, and advisor to the President and CEO, bringing over 5 years of diverse Human Resources experience to the team.
 Her areas of expertise includes employee handbook development, employee engagement events and programs, and employee lifecycle.

 Jeanette has supported clients in a variety of industries including nonprofit, risk management, insurance brokerage, and legal.